-If you suspect that you’ve been bitten by sand fleas and want to know what sand flea bites on humans look like, this is the place.
+If you think you’ve been bitten by sand fleas and want to know what sand flea bites on humans look like, this is the place.
 You will also learn how to treat and prevent the bites to avoid this problem in the future.
 People that have already experienced these bites know that they can be quite painful.
 If left untreated, they can cause a lot of suffering for several months to come, before they usually disappear by themselves.
 Sand fleas can carry diseases and transmit viruses, so you should see a doctor if you experience severe symptoms after getting bitten.
 This article will help cure most sand flea bites on humans.

 What do sand flea bites on humans look like?

 Even though the sand fleas are quite small they can cause severe skin problems.
 They typically bite the feet, ankles and legs because they are closest to the ground.
 Sand fleas can only jump around 20-40 cm, so there’s much less chance of getting bitten on the upper body unless you’re lying down in the sand.